-We let our bats “dry” for just a bit so as not to smear the marker, and then I punched a hole in the top middle of the bat’s head.
+We let our bats “dry” for just a bit so as not to smear the marker, and then I punched a hole in the top middle of the bat’s head with a hole puncher.
 I tied fishing line through the hole and knotted it several times.
 Then we took our bats outside and tied the other end of the string to our tree.

 The bats swoosh and fly and make for great, not-too-spooky Halloween decorations.
+Because you can’t see the fishing line string, they do actually look like bats flying around out there!
 They’ve been through at least one rain storm already and aside from having to be untangled a bit from the limbs and leaves, they look just like new!